 A few other things to consider:

 Rigid goal setting can lead to overwhelm.
 Be prepared to move things around if required; no one’s going to judge you.

 Too many goals can take the fun out of goal setting.

 It’s okay to fall off the wagon.
 You can always pick up from where you left off.

 Just as goals shouldn’t be too difficult, they shouldn’t be too easy.

 Finally, for some of us the process of setting goals itself might seem overwhelming.
 The key is to go easy on yourself, and perhaps try it again sometime in the future.

-To help you make the most of this smart (yes, pun intended) process, I’ve prepared a workbook that you can print out and fill in or use as is.
+To help you make the most of this smart (yes, pun intended) process, snag your free copy of my goal planning sheet.